-With Medicare Advantage, you pay your Part B premium (projected to be $153.30/month in 2021) + the monthly Medicare Advantage premium.
+With Medicare Advantage, you pay your Part B premium ($148.50/month in 2021) + the monthly Medicare Advantage premium.
 We detail all 2021 Medicare Advantage costs in this 2021 Medicare Open Enrollment Guide.

 The average monthly premium is expected to be about $30.50 in 2021.
 However, in some states, plans will be as low as $15 per month.
-The maximum deductible in 2021 is $445 and the catastropic coverage threshold is now upto $6,550.
+The maximum deductible in 2021 is $445 and the catastrophic coverage threshold is now up to $6,550.
 For complete details, check out our 2021 Medicare Open Enrollment Guide.

 When is Medicare’s Open Enrollment Period for 2021 Coverage?

 Medicare open enrollment – which CMS calls the Medicare Annual Election Period – starts each year on 15 October and ends on 7 December.
 During this open enrollment time period, Medicare beneficiaries can take stock of their healthcare and financial needs and choose new coverage.
 Coverage begins on January 1, 2021.